 14.20.160 Preliminary Plat-Expiration of approval-Extension-Conditions.

-A. Approval of preliminary plats of proposed subdivisions shall expire five years from the date of city council approval thereof.
-The council shall, upon written application of the subdivision applicant at least 30 days prior to such expiration, grant an extension for a maximum period of one year upon a showing that the applicant has attempted in good faith to submit the final plat within the five year period.
+A. Approval of preliminary plats of proposed subdivisions shall expire in accordance with the timelines below from the date of city council approval thereof.
+The council shall, upon written application of the subdivision applicant at least 30 days prior to such expiration, grant an extension for a maximum period of one year upon a showing that the applicant has attempted in good faith to submit the final plat within the submission timeline.
+The timeline to submit a final plat is as follows:

+Seven (7) years if the date of preliminary plat approval is on or before December 31, 2014.

+Five (5) years if the date of preliminary plat approval is on or after January 1, 2015.

+Ten (10) years if the project is located within city limits, not subject to the shoreline management act, and the preliminary plat is approved on or before December 31, 2007.

 YMC Chapter 15.06 OFF STREET PARKING AND LOADING

+15.06.035 Electric Vehicle Charging Stations.

+A. Electric Vehicle Charging Stations, as defined by RCW 36.70A.695(5), or as amended, shall be allowed as follows, except for on resource lands or in critical areas:

+An accessory use to an approved principal use in the B-1, B-2, HB, SCC, LCC, CBD, GC, M-1, M-2, RD, and AS zoning districts.

+As a right-of-way use permit in public parking lots and/or on-street public parking areas.

 YMC Chapter 15.27 CRITICAL AREAS

-15.27.305 Document exemption for hydrologically related critical areas and wetlands
+15.27.305 Document exemption for fish and wildlife habitat conservation and wetlands

 Part Five.
-Fish and Wildlife Habitat and the Stream Corridor System
+Fish and Wildlife Habitat Conservation Areas

+15.27.502 Designation

-15.27.502 Hydrologically related critical area features Article IV.
-Water Dependency Development Standards and Buffer Requirements
+Article IV.
+Buffer Requirements

-15.27.510 Use classifications.

-15.27.511 Water-dependent uses.

-15.27.512 Water-related uses.

-15.27.513 Non-water-oriented uses.

-15.27.514 Vegetative buffers.
+15.27.510 Vegetative buffers.

 Article V. Land Modification Development Standards